aniru-dh21/img2pdf/README.md

 3. When the server receives the images with `Multer`, it'll store them in a folder, store the address in a session store, and redirect the request to the root URL route which will render a `Jade` file containing the address of the uploading images.

 4. Within the `Jade` file, it'll activate `Sortablejs` so that the user can rearrange the images before converting to PDF.
 There'll also be a 'convert to PDF' button which will send the address of the sorted image to the server `/pdf` route.

+5. When the `/pdf` route receives the images, it'll use `PDFkit` to convert the images to PDF.
+Then you'll send the address of the converted PDF.